ClickHouse JS

 The official JS client for connecting to ClickHouse.
 The client is written in TypeScript and provides typings for the client public API.

-It has zero dependencies, optimized for maximum performance, and tested with various ClickHouse versions and configurations (on-premise single node, on-premise cluster, ClickHouse Cloud).
+It has zero dependencies, is optimized for maximum performance, and is tested with various ClickHouse versions and configurations (on-premise single node, on-premise cluster, and ClickHouse Cloud).

 There are two different versions of the client available for different environments: